 Second, the team measures the initial performance of the process.

-Third, the team analyses the process by isolating each input, or potential reason for failure.
+Third, the team analyzes the process by isolating each input, or potential reason for failure.

 Through analysis, your team identifies the reason for process error.
 This gives them a base to improve system performance, adding the control to the process to ensure that it won’t become ineffective again.

 10. Gamification ?